phyhouhou/SpringboardProjects/FirstCapstoneProject/Capstone1FinalReport/Capstone1FinalReport.md

 precautions could be taken to minimize losses?

 The police department gathered a lot of information over time about crimes in the city.
 We propose to use the HPD crime data to predict crime types based on historical crime data in the city.
+Codes for generating results mentioned in this report are available in [my Github](https://github.com/phyhouhou/SpringboardProjects/tree/master/FirstCapstoneProject).

 # Clients <a class="anchor" id="Client"></a>